ManishaBose/SwiftPay/README.md

-# Payments app
+# Swift Pay

-This is a payments app.
+It is a secure and efficient payments application designed to facilitate seamless transactions.

+## Features

+- Fast and secure online payments
+- User authentication and authorization
+- Intuitive user interface
+- Secure data storage

-# Tech Used
+## Tech Stack

+### Backend:

-- Node.js
+- Node.js - JavaScript runtime for building scalable applications
-- Express.js
+- Express.js - Fast and minimalist web framework for Node.js
-- MongoDB
+- MongoDB - NoSQL database for efficient data management
-- Mongoose
+- Mongoose - ODM for MongoDB to simplify interactions
+- JWT - JSON Web Tokens for authentication and security

+### Frontend:

-- React.js
+- React.js - Modern UI framework for a seamless user experience